-The Story Of Live Forever By Oasis
+What's The Story Behind Live Forever By Oasis?

 The Live Forever story starts back in 1991 when Noel Gallagher was working at a builder’s merchants.
 After hurting his foot in an accident, young Gallagher was given a job in the storeroom, where he would spend his hours daydreaming and coming up with songs.